 On 24 January AD 119, Hadrian celebrated his 43rd birthday in Rome, the first he spent in the capital as emperor.
-To mark the occasion, the emperor put on a gladiatorial show which lasted for six successive days.
-As reported by Dio Cassius and the Historia Augusta, many wild animals were slaughtered, including one hundred lions and one hundred lionesses.
+The emperor put on a gladiatorial show that lasted six successive days to mark the occasion.
+Dio Cassius and the Historia Augusta reported that many wild animals were slaughtered, including one hundred lions and one hundred lionesses.
 In addition to the bloody spectacles, a large number of little balls of wood with various gifts written on them were thrown into the crowd.

 On his birthday he gave the usual spectacle free to the people and slew many wild beasts, so that one hundred lions, for example, and a like number of lionesses fell on this single occasion.
 He also distributed gifts by means of little balls which he threw broadcast both in the theatres and in the Circus, for the men and for the women separately.
 Dio, LXIX.8.2